gatekeep/Trident.RPC/README.md

-# Trident.RPC
+# Trident Framework RPC

-Trident Framework RPC
+The Trident Framework RPC library is a quasi-drop-in replacement for Microsoft WCF.